MMadlos/dashboard-users-registration/README.md

   - Implement logic
     - Save it in the localStorage ✔️
     - Apply dark styles to all website ✔️
+    - Apply styles to the toggle component ✔️
     - Get user computer preference

 - Animation effects